architecture-building-systems/CityEnergyAnalyst/docs/installation-on-windows.rst

 #.
 Type ``conda env create`` and press ENTER.
 #.
 Type ``activate cea`` and press ENTER.
 #.
 Type ``pip install -e .[dev]`` and press ENTER (mind the dot '.' included in this comand!).
 #.
+Grab a cup of tea and some toast, this will take about 45 minutes.
+#.
 Type ``cea install-toolbox`` and press ENTER.

 Configuration of Pycharm
 ~~~~~~~~~~~~~~~~~~~~~~~~